 As an almost daily runner down the beach paths of Santa Monica and Venice, I often see runners with their shoulders hunched, brows furrowed, and gaze down.
 This stance is far from tadasana.
 The yoga teacher in me wants to adjust their shoulders, encourage a lifted drishti (focused gaze).
 I fantasize yelling instructions to them across the bike path, “Broaden across your collarbones!
 Lift your sternum!
 Soften your trapezius away from your neck!”

 The reality is that the posture of tadasana aligns our bones and muscles to create length in our spine and comfort in our bodies.
-While tadasana is indeed the blueprint for all of the other standing poses of yoga, it is also a blueprint for how we stand in the world; as logic would follow, tadasana is also the blueprint for how we move and run in the world.
+While tadasana is indeed the blueprint for all of the other standing poses of yoga, it is also a blueprint for how we stand in the world.

 In that first marathon I ran, I innately found tadasana.
 The principles of working the pose from the ground up, while I was running, gave me so much space and ease in my body, not to mention a greater pathway for the breath to flow.
 It is essential to place the feet mindfully as we run: neither landing too heavily in the heels nor favoring leaning too far forward on the toes is sustainable in the long term.